Launching Saundersfoot Harbour to international success

 - Statistics & Research

 - During the October to December quarter of 2014-15, the number of single person households accepted as homeless decreased.
-They accounted for 52 per cent of all acceptances during the quarter compared with 55 per cent a year earlier.
+They accounted for 53 per cent of all acceptances during the quarter, compared with 59 per cent a year earlier.

 Households in Temporary Accommodation